Mark Gardner, CST Chief Executive

 Dr Dave Rich is Director of Policy at CST, having joined CST's predecessor organisation in 1994, and is one of this country's leading authorities on antisemitism and political extremism.

-Dave is the author of The Left’s Jewish Problem: Jeremy Corbyn, Israel and Antisemitism and writes regularly about antisemitism and extremism for newspapers and journals in the UK and overseas, as well as speaking on these issues at conferences around the world.
+Dave is the author of Everyday Hate: How antisemitism is built into our world and how you can change it; and The Left’s Jewish Problem: Jeremy Corbyn, Israel and Antisemitism.
+He writes regularly about antisemitism and extremism for newspapers and journals in the UK and overseas, as well as speaking on these issues at conferences around the world.
 Dave's academic publications include chapters and articles on hate crime, conspiracy theories, antisemitism in anti-Israel boycotts, the UK Soviet Jewry movement and campus antisemitism.

 In Dave's role as Director of Policy he oversees CST's work researching antisemitism and threats to the Jewish community, as well as CST's advocacy and support for victims of antisemitic hate crime.
 Dave has represented CST on numerous community advisory groups for the police and the Crown Prosecution Service and provides training on antisemitism to public and private sector organisations.